dbpedia/databus-maven-plugin/README.md

 ## Super-pom
 To set defaults for the plugin we developed a parent `pom.xml` in the super pom folder.
 All other `pom.xml` can use it.
+Devnote: When uploading to archiva, select `pomFile` for pom.xml and leave `generate pom` unchecked

 ## Maven Archiva